 Is viewing child pornography child sexual abuse?

 Yes.
-Child pornographyi is illegal because it is evidence of a crime and harms all children.
-Some people refer to child pornographyi images as “crime scene photographs” to make the point that taking such pictures and behaving sexually with a child are crimes.
-Viewing child pornographyi perpetuates an industry which harms children.
-Some adults may justify their viewing of child pornographyi by saying to themselves or others that they would never behave sexually with a child in person.
+Child pornography is illegal because it is evidence of a crime and harms all children.
+Some people refer to child pornography images as “crime scene photographs” to make the point that taking such pictures and behaving sexually with a child are crimes.
+Viewing child pornography perpetuates an industry which harms children.
+Some adults may justify their viewing of child pornography by saying to themselves or others that they would never behave sexually with a child in person.
 You can remind them that it is still illegal.

 - Keeping Adults and Children Safe on the Internet